-Gonzaga tastes the bitter truth of the NCAA tournament: There can only be one winner
+Gonzaga tastes the bitter truth of the NCAA tournament: There can be only one winner

 But they still hoped this season would end with the school’s first national title.
 Suggs, who will soon become an NBA draft lottery pick, left the court with a towel over his head.
 The Baylor players had just stormed atop the courtside tables, just as Suggs did two nights prior when he banked in a 37-footer at the buzzer to beat UCLA in overtime — perhaps one of the best shots in March Madness history, one that will become part of NCAA tournament lore.
 But that moment, and all of Gonzaga’s accomplishments this season, will be accompanied with the season’s outcome.
 They’ll be the team that came so close to perfection but didn’t make it all the way.

-“I think in his mind, he saw us cutting down the nets at the end of this,” Few said of Suggs, who had never before lost a collegiate game.
+“I think in his mind, he saw us cutting down the nets at the end of this,” Few said of Suggs, who had never lost a collegiate game.
 “But he’s also young.
 And as time goes by, he’ll gain better perspective on what an incredible impact he had on this team and on college basketball.”

 That’s how Few tried to console Suggs and his teammates as they navigated this unfamiliar feeling.
-Sports produce binary outcomes: The Bulldogs could either win or lose this game.
+Sports produce binary outcomes: The Bulldogs could win or lose this game.
 They would complete the perfect season or fall short.
 So Few reminded them that these 40 minutes, for as much as Baylor dominated, don’t have to define their entire season.

 “As a coach, you just try to give them as much perspective as you can,” Few said.
 “And as is usually the case with everything, time will lend them the best perspective.”